Reading Time: 5 minutes

 Strategic Timing for Offshore Investment Bonds

-As we have seen, significant tax efficiencies are available by apportioning the amount of the chargeable gain subject to tax and splitting that lower gain between tax periods to take advantage of lower tax brackets.
+Significant tax efficiencies are available by apportioning the amount of the chargeable gain subject to tax and splitting that lower gain between tax periods to take advantage of lower tax brackets.

 Another consideration is that you can approach encashment with professional guidance to ensure your apportioned gains coincide with beneficial tax years.